Lamer87/Space_Engineers_Frostbite_Scenario_Unlocker/README.md

 Required for full functionality: [Space Engineers DLC unlocker](https://github.com/Lamer87/Space_Engineers_DLC_unlocker)

 These are the files you need to play the Frostbite Scenario, if you haven't bought the DLC.
-If you downloaded the cracked game, you don't need these files.

 Currently updated to the 1.199 patch (Heavy Industry), the scenario requires 96mb unpacked.